huang-pei-mei/reviews-service/README.md

 * mobile and desktop views are styled

 * I was responsible for this service.
-It works on a page with 5 other services to form a mock Audible product page that our team of four built.
+It works on a page with 5 other services to form a mock product page that our team of four built.
 Our respository located at https://github.com/huang-pei-mei and my proxy server is located at https://github.com/huang-pei-mei/jm-proxy

 #### Reviews Screenshots and gif
 <br />